Skip to main content

 What the Data Revealed

-This one shocked everyone.
-The account that brought in the most revenue was actually their third most profitable customer once overhead was properly allocated.
-The volume was there, but the margins were razor thin.
-Callbacks, extended warranties, and scope creep on service agreements had eroded profitability over years without anyone noticing.
-Two mid-size commercial accounts with less revenue but tighter scopes were generating significantly better returns.
+Once overhead was properly allocated, the largest account by revenue turned out to be only their third most profitable customer.
+Volume was high, but callbacks, extended warranties, and gradual scope creep on service agreements had compressed margins over time.
+Two mid-size commercial accounts with less revenue but tighter scopes were generating better returns per dollar.

 $140K in overhead was hiding in the wrong place